Casimir effect in twisted photonic gratings with in-plane chirality

-As $\theta$ is varied from $0$ to $\pi/2$, the position of the energy minimum shifts continuously from $-\pi/2$ to $\pi/2$, as shown in Fig.~\ref{fig2}(c) by the black dotted line.
-From Eq.~\ref{fit11}, with $\phi \approx 4\theta$, the condition for the energy minimum is expresses as $\cos(2\alpha+4\theta) = 1$, which gives an equilibrium twist angle $\alpha_\mathrm{eq} \approx -2\theta$.
-This means that the equilibriun state is achieved at a twist angle $\alpha$ such that the anisotropy axes in the upper and lower gratings' materials are approximately parallel to each other.
-Such an equilibrium configuration cannot be superimposed on its mirror image form, and thus is chiral.
-This is particularly interesting in light of previous studies, which showed that homogeneous anisotropic layers are oriented along their anisotropy axes \cite{munday2005torque} while gratings of isotropic materials are oriented along the directions of stripes~\cite{antezza2020giant}.
+As $\theta$ is varied from $0$ to $\pi/2$, the position of the energy minimum shifts continuously from $\pi$ to $0$, as shown in Fig.~\ref{fig2}(e) by the black dotted line.
+From Eq.~\ref{fit11}, with $\phi \approx 4\theta$, the condition for the energy minimum is expresses as $\cos(2\alpha+4\theta) = 1$, which gives an equilibrium twist angle $\alpha_\mathrm{eq} \approx \pi n-2\theta$, where $n \in \mathbf{Z}$.
+This means that the equilibrium state is achieved at a twist angle $\alpha$ such that the anisotropy axes in the upper and lower gratings' materials are approximately parallel to each other.
+This is particularly interesting in light of previous studies, which showed that homogeneous anisotropic layers always orient parallel or perpendicular to their anisotropy axes \cite{munday2005torque}, while gratings of isotropic materials always orient along the directions of stripes~\cite{antezza2020giant}.

-Additionally, as shown in~\cite{antezza2020giant} for two infinite anisotropic slabs, the twist-angle dependence of the Casimir energy exhibits a removable discontinuity in the zero rotation configuration due to the degeneracy between laterally shifted states.
-A similar discontinuity appears in our system at $\alpha = 0^{\circ}$, however, as we have demonstrated above, in case of chiral gratings ($\theta \neq 0^{\circ}, 90^{\circ}$), the equilibrium twist angle $\alpha_\mathrm{eq}$ is not equal 0.
+Additionally, as shown in~\cite{antezza2020giant} for two infinite gratings, the twist-angle dependence of the Casimir energy exhibits a removable discontinuity in the zero rotation configuration due to the degeneracy between laterally shifted states.
+A similar discontinuity appears in our system at $\alpha = 0^{\circ}$.
+However, as demonstrated above, in the case of in-plane chiral gratings ($\theta \neq 0^{\circ}, 90^{\circ}$), the equilibrium twist angle $\alpha_\mathrm{eq} \neq 0$, and therefore the equilibrium state is well defined.

 The Casimir torque, obtained from \eqref{fit11} is expressed as: